Ferrari F92A

+Overview

 The car was most famous for its "double-flat bottom" floor which produced a competitive level of downforce, but it was hamstrung by the Ferrari V12 engine which suffered excessive blow-by, reckoned to cost the team up to 50bhp.
 With Ferrari notorious for silencing any criticism of their powerplant, the F92A's failings were blamed on the revolutionary chassis being too difficult to drive instead.
 The car also featured Ferrari's first 'raised nose' design which allowed better airflow underneath the car.
 The car only achieved two podiums and a total of 21 points.
 The F92AT version was introduced at a test day in August held at the Autodromo Nazionale Monza circuit and first appeared in the championship at the Grand Prix of Belgium.
 The new version incorporated a seven-speed transverse gearbox, with a modified front suspension.
 It also included a more rigid engine mounting system and an up-to-date version of the underwing.
 The best results were two third places by Jean Alesi.

 The F92AT driven late in the season by Nicola Larini carried the team's first attempt at an active suspension.
 This gave Larini's car a 30 kg weight disadvantage to teammate Jean Alesi's version.
 This was too much for Larini and the team to overcome, with Larini only placing 12th and 11th in his only drives with the team.